mongodb/specifications/source/initial-dns-seedlist-discovery.rst

 ===========

-In the future we could consider using the priority and weight fields of the SRV records, or to use SRV records to do mongos discovery.
+In the future we could consider using the priority and weight fields of the SRV records, or to use SRV records to do MongoS discovery.

 ChangeLog
 =========